 Feature System Configuration Configuring MiCollab Client Deployment MiCollab Connect to the MBG(s): 1.
 Access MiCollab Client Deployment and create a connection to an MBG in the DMZ.
 First enter configuration details and then generate an authentication request.
 2. Access the MBG in the DMZ, open Web Services, approve the authentication request and copy the verifier.
 3. Access MiCollab Client Deployment and paste the verifier into the newly created MBG connection.
 The connection is validated with a token.
 4. If there are any other MBGs in the DMZ, connect to them to the MiCollab Client Deployment as described above.
 Create deployment profiles for the MBG(s): 1.
 Access the MiCollab Client Deployment and either modify the default profile (which is currently associated with the local MBG) or add a new profile.
 2. Configure the profile, ensuring that the following settings are correct: • Use Teleworker- Select to enable Teleworker clients to register via the MBG instead of directly to the PBX. • MBG- Select the MBG connection in the DMZ that this profile will employ. • Config download host- Specify where clients can download the configuration.
 To have clients connect using DNS, select MiCollab Server FQDN or Custom.
 In most cases, you will need to set this to Custom and enter the FQDN of the MBG configured in external DNS.
 If multiple MBGs are providing SIP device resiliency, a single FQDN can be used to resolve to them.
 For example, use mycompany.com to resolve to mbg1.mycompany.com and mbg2.mycompany.com. • MBG SIP host- Specify on which interface that Teleworker clients must use to register via the MBG.
 To have clients connect using DNS, select MBG's FQDN or Custom DNS SRV and enter the FQDN of the MBG configured in external DNS.
 If multiple MBGs are providing SIP device resiliency, a single FQDN can be used to resolve to them.
-For example, use mycompany.com to resolve to mbg1.mycompany.com and mbg2.mycompany.com. i Note: If DNS is used to resolve a single FQDN to multiple hosts, you must enter this FQDN in the Allowed URI names field in the MBG configuration settings. • SIP transport protocol-Recommended setting is TLS.
+For example, use mycompany.com to resolve to mbg1.mycompany.com and mbg2.mycompany.com.
+Note: If DNS is used to resolve a single FQDN to multiple hosts, you must enter this FQDN in the Allowed URL names field in the MBG configuration settings. • SIP transport protocol-Recommended setting is TLS.
 To support SIP resiliency, select TLS or TCP.
 This setting must match the SIP support setting on the MBG.
-Release 9.7 SP1 MiCollab Client Deployment 3.
-If there are any other MBGs in the DMZ, create deployment profiles for them.
+3. If there are any other MBGs in the DMZ, create deployment profiles for them.
+Release 10.2 MiCollab Client Deployment Guide Note: Because the MiCollab server is in LAN mode, there is no need to use its local MBG in a deployment profile.

 Feature System Configuration Add Web Server Certificate MBGs and MiCollab You are required to purchase a Third-Party SSL Certificate and install it on the MBG(s) in the DMZ and the MiCollab on the LAN.
-See MiCollab in LAN Mode with MBGs in DMZ on page 48.
+See MiCollab in LAN Mode with MBGs in DMZ on page 43.